Thursday, December 20, 2018

 Cheater Note:

 After the embroidery's all done and you sew the ornament parts together, I specify 2 strands of matching floss for that.
 BUT.
 You can cheat.
-If you have a large library of sewing threads like I do and they just happen to match the felt color, then feel free to use a double strand of sewing thread for that instead.
+If you have a large library of sewing threads like I do, and they just happen to match the felt color, then feel free to use a doubled strand of sewing thread for that instead.
 (Remember this is for sewing the parts together only – not for embroidery.)
 It's way less trouble than stripping more floss.
 BUT.
 It is less likely you'll find a matching sewing thread for every felt you have because they come in fewer colors.
 I just use it if I have the matching thread.
-And, yes, I have plenty of samples that are sewn together with both floss and doubled thread.
+And, yes, I have plenty of samples that are sewn together with both – 2 strands of floss and doubled thread.
 It's hard to tell unless you really look closely!

 I hope this guide has been helpful!
 Happy stitching!